Redis Enterprise Software uses a role-based mechanism to enable LDAP authentication and authorization.

 When a user attempts to access Redis Enterprise resources using LDAP credentials, the credentials are passed to the LDAP server in a bind request.
 If the request succeeds, the user’s groups are searched for a group that authorizes access to the original resource.

-Role-based LDAP lets you authorize admin console admins (previously known as external users) as well as database users.
+Role-based LDAP lets you authorize cluster management users (previously known as external users) and database users.
 As with any access control role, you can define the level of access authorized by the role.

 Set up LDAP connection

-The LDAP configuration screen in the Redis Software admin console
+The LDAP configuration screen in the Cluster Manager UI

 LDAP server settings